Is the devil in the Blessing Business?

 When Blessings Go Bad

-How many of us have experienced a “blessing” that turned on us?
+How many of you have experienced a “blessing” that turned on you?

 So, ok.
 It may not be that the devil is blessing us as much as this: God often allows the manifestation of our selfish, flesh-filled desires to teach us.
 Desires that are aptly disguised with great intentions and grand promises that are just as hole-y as our self-righteous, filthy rags.